bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Impact of Night Sweats on Quality of Life

-Night sweats can significantly impair sleep quality, leading to:
+Night sweats can severely affect your sleep quality, leading to:

-For women already coping with osteoporosis, the risk of bone loss, or cancer risk—and for those aware of the potential for blood clots and stroke—the added burden of disrupted sleep and the broader impact of climacteric symptoms can be overwhelming.
+For women managing osteoporosis, the risk of bone loss, cancer, and potential blood clots or stroke, the added burden of disrupted sleep and climacteric symptoms can feel overwhelming.

 Managing Night Sweats While Taking Raloxifene